XRPLF/clio/docs/config-description.md

 - **Type**: int
 - **Default value**: `0`
 - **Constraints**: The minimum value is `0`.
 The maximum value is `65535`.
 - **Description**: `cache.num_cursors_from_diff` number of cursors are generated by looking at the number of changed objects in the most recent ledger.
 If number of changed objects in current ledger is not enough, it will keep reading previous ledgers until it hit `cache.num_cursors_from_diff`.
+If set to `0`, the system defaults to generating cursors based on `cache.num_diffs`.

 ### cache.num_cursors_from_account